 Software Defined Visualization

 Software Defined Visualization (SDVis) is an open source initiative from Intel and industry collaborators to improve the visual fidelity, performance and efficiency of prominent visualization solutions – with a particular emphasis on supporting the rapidly growing “Big Data” usage on workstations through HPC supercomputing clusters without the memory limitations and cost of GPU based solutions.
 Existing applications can be enhanced using the high performing parallel software rendering libraries OpenSWR, Embree, and OSPRay.
+For example, many major visualization tools such as ParaView, VisIt (binary packages), and VMD adopt our SDVis libraries.
 For more information and access to the libraries (including source) follow the links.

 Learn more about the key components available and under development: